numba/numba/docs/source/user/parallel.rst

    Numpy broadcast between arrays with mixed dimensionality or size is not supported, nor is the reduction across a selected dimension.

+6. The ``reduce`` operator of ``functools`` is supported for specifying parallel reductions on Numpy arrays but the initial value argument is mandatory.

 .. _numba-prange:

 Explicit Parallel Loops